 Pushing the levers is easier than pushing push-rims, so if you're able to maneuver those, you'll be absolutely fine in our chair.
 We've also had a number of people who can't use push-rims who do great in our chair.
 You need some strength to push the levers forward, and very little to pull back, as the backwards stroke just ratchets and resets for the next stroke.

 Yes!
 We designed the GRIT Freedom Chair to come apart into small pieces that are easy to store into a car.
 The wheels, seatback, and footrest are all quick release, enabling the GRIT Freedom Chair to fit into the trunk of a small car.
 We designed it to disassemble in less than a minute, and the more you disassemble the lighter it gets (as opposed to folding chairs, which stay the same weight regardless).

 Can I fly with the GRIT Freedom Chair?

+Yes!
+We fly with them all the time.
 We check them as "checked wheelchairs" at the ticketing counter before security, the same way one would check a bag.
 Since it's a wheelchair, airlines typically do not charge to check the chair and don't count it against your baggage allowance.

 The levers are the only part of the chair that could get lost during the flight.
 We either put them into another checked bag or we tape them to the main tube of the chair.
 We often wrap this main tube with bubble wrap to hold in the levers more securely and to keep the chair from getting scratched.

 When you check the GRIT Freedom Chair, tell the counter agent that the chair doesn't fold or come apart at all.
-This is not necessarily true, but you don't want them disassembling the chair to save space and then loosing a component.
+This is not necessarily true, but you don't want them disassembling the chair to save space and then losing a component.
 Be sure to put a few name tags on the chair: one on the main frame and other on the seat back (in case they remove it).

 When you arrive at your destination, the GRIT Freedom Chair almost always gets put out at the "oversized luggage claim" carousel.